-- A prerequisite course may be needed prior to enrollment in some courses within this program.
-Specific prerequisite requirements are listed in the Course Description section in the Course Catalog.
-A summary of the prerequisites are listed below in the Example Course Sequence. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
-Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before he/she plans to graduate. - This program is subject to change.
+- Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
+Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before they plan to graduate. - This program is subject to change.
 Students should consult with their advisor for program updates.